tylerlong/zhupite/README.md

 # ZhuPiTe 朱皮特

-Unofficial clone of the official RingCentral App.
+An unofficial clone of the official RingCentral App.

 ## Objectives